Free State of Prussia: National Socialist era (1933–1945)

-The Reichstag fire on 27 February 1933 led not only to the suspension of numerous fundamental rights and an intensification of the persecution of political opponents but also to a wide-ranging abolition of the powers of state governments.

-The new Reich government pushed to end Braun's caretaker government.
+The Reichstag fire on 27 February 1933 led not only to the suspension of numerous fundamental rights and an intensification of the persecution of political opponents but also to a wide-ranging abolition of the powers of state governments.The new Reich government pushed to end Braun's caretaker government.
 In the elections for the Prussian Parliament on 5 March, the NSDAP won the most votes at 43.2%.
 Although it did not achieve a majority, it made significant gains even in Catholic regions.
 Since the National Socialists, despite gains, did not have a majority in many cities even after the municipal elections of 12 March 1933, the takeover of power was achieved through political manipulation.
 The Prussian Municipal Constitution Act of 15 December 1933 replaced elected municipal parliaments with appointed municipal councils.

 On 22 March 1933, the new Prussian Parliament was constituted.
 As in the Reich, the mandates of the Communist deputies were revoked and many of them arrested.
 As a result, the NSDAP had an absolute majority.
 The Parliament confirmed the dismissal of the Braun government, which officially resigned.
 The Parliament refrained from electing a new Minister President.
 The Provisional Law and Second Law on the Coordination of the States with the Reich of 31 March and 7 April 1933 subordinated Prussia to the Reich.
 On 11 April Hitler appointed Göring Prussian Minister President, and the state Parliament met for the last time on 18 May 1933.
-It approved an enabling act that transferred legislative power to the Reich Ministry of State.
+It approved an enabling act that transferred all legislative power to the Reich Ministry of State for a period of four years and then adjourned.
 The SPD alone refused to go along.
 The act meant the final end of a democratic system in Prussia.

+Under the Nazi regime, the structures of the states were increasingly eroded.
+Utilizing the enabling act authority, on 8 July 1933 Göring enacted a law abolishing the existing Prussian State Council, the second chamber of the legislature that represented the interests of the Prussian provinces.
+In its place, he created a revised non-legislative Prussian State Council to serve him in an advisory capacity.
+Göring himself was President of the Council.
+It would consist, ex officio, of the Prussian cabinet ministers and state secretaries, as well as hand-picked Nazi Party officials and other industry and society leaders selected solely by Göring.